Thorn-Vouel-Berg Government: Steel crisis

+Diversification

 From 1976, the government relaunched its efforts to attract foreign investors.
 From 1972 to 1974, in a context of economic overheating, the policy of industrial diversification had been paused.
 The crisis led the authorities to actively seek the setting up of new businesses in the South of the country.
 In 1977, the government presented a bill to create the National Credit and Investment Company (Société nationale de crédit et d’investissement—SNCI), a public banking institution that was empowered to provide infrastructure loans and export loans to businesses, and invest in Luxembourgish companies.
 A new instrument for state intervention, the SNCI served to implement the structural policy to make the domestic economy more competitive.
 The closing of General Motors in Bascharage in 1978, and of the Monsanto factory in Echternach represented setbacks to the government's diversification policy.

-Social policy
+Welfare policy

 Despite the crisis, the Thorn government achieved part of its social programme.
 In 1975, it introduced a fifth week of paid holiday, and made the sliding-scale of salaries and benefits generally applicable.
 The other part of its social policy was the fight against unemployment.
-To attenuate the effects the restructuring, the government took a number of measures: reorganising the Employment Administration, reform of the system of unemployment benefits, and creation of an Unemployment Fund.
+To alleviate the effects of the restructuring, the government took a number of measures: reorganising the employment administration, reforming the system of unemployment benefits, and creating an unemployment fund.